Shelly855/hospital-management/README.md

 **Hospital Management System**

-This project, developed as part of an university assignment, is a web-based hospital management system that allows hospital staff to manage patients, staff, and medicine supplies efficiently.
+This project, developed as part of a university assignment, is a web-based hospital management system that allows hospital staff to manage patients, staff, and medicine supplies efficiently.
 There are four types of users:

 -Receptionist/Admin: Can manage patient profiles & staff records.
 -Doctor: Can view patient’s basic details & lab test results, edit patient diagnosis details, add issued prescriptions, & add requested lab tests.